MEET THE TEAM

 Invite Your Friends and Family to Our Virtual Event

-We can provide you postcards or an electronic flyer to invite your friends and family to the August 26 / 27 event — In Pursuit of a Cure - An Evening of Inspiration and Possibility with the IFOPA.
-Email Cathryn Roys, Community Fundraising Manager, to get your postcards and/or electronic flyer.
+We can provide you postcards or an electronic flyer to invite your friends and family to the August 25 or 26 event.
+Email Cathryn Roys, Fundraising and Special Projects Manager, to get your postcards and/or electronic flyer.

 GET THE FACTS.